Here's How Your Trade NRG Energy Inc. (NRG) Aggressively Right Now

 UBS gave a rating of “Neutral” to NRG, setting the target price at $42 in the report published on January 05th of the current year.

-During the last 5 trading sessions, NRG fell by -5.09%, which changed the moving average for the period of 200-days by -14.20% in comparison to the 20-day moving average, which settled at $37.39.
-In addition, NRG Energy Inc. saw -17.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NRG rose by +1.01%, which changed the moving average for the period of 200-days by -12.19% in comparison to the 20-day moving average, which settled at $37.05.
+In addition, NRG Energy Inc. saw -16.55% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NRG starting from Killinger Elizabeth R, who sale 33,000 shares at the price of $42.53 back on Jan 03.
-After this action, Killinger Elizabeth R now owns 113,145 shares of NRG Energy Inc., valued at $1,403,490 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NRG starting from Gaudette Robert J, who sale 25,630 shares at the price of $42.53 back on Jan 03.
+After this action, Gaudette Robert J now owns 57,242 shares of NRG Energy Inc., valued at $1,090,093 using the latest closing price.

-Gaudette Robert J, the Sr VP, NRG Business of NRG Energy Inc., sale 25,630 shares at $42.53 during a trade that took place back on Jan 03, which means that Gaudette Robert J is holding 57,242 shares at $1,090,093 based on the most recent closing price.
+Killinger Elizabeth R, the Exec VP, NRG Home of NRG Energy Inc., sale 33,000 shares at $42.53 during a trade that took place back on Jan 03, which means that Killinger Elizabeth R is holding 113,145 shares at $1,403,490 based on the most recent closing price.

 Stock Fundamentals for NRG